truenas/middleware/docs/userguide/index.rst

 You are now ready to create the rsync task on *PULL*.
 To configure rsync SSH mode using the systems in our previous example, the configuration would be as
 follows:

-* the Path points to */mnt/local/images*, the directory to be copied
+* the "Path" points to */mnt/local/images*, the directory to be copied

-* the Remote Host points to *192.168.2.6*, the IP address of the rsync server
+* the "Remote Host" points to *192.168.2.6*, the IP address of the rsync server

-* the Rsync Mode is *Rsync over SSH*
+* the "Rsync Mode" is *Rsync over SSH*

 * the rsync is scheduled to occur every 15 minutes

-* the User is set to *root* so it has permission to write anywhere; the public key for this user must be generated on *PUSH* and copied to
+* the "User" is set to *root* so it has permission to write anywhere; the public key for this user must be generated on *PUSH* and copied to
   *PULL*

-* the *Preserve Permissions* checkbox is checked so that the original permissions are not overwritten by the *root* user
+* the "Preserve Permissions" checkbox is checked so that the original permissions are not overwritten by the *root* user

 Once you save the rsync task, the rsync will automatically occur according to your schedule.
 In this example, the contents of */mnt/local/images/* will automatically appear in */mnt/remote/images/* after 15 minutes.
 If the content does not appear, use Shell on